springrain/zorm/README.md

 		// Set the primary key name
 		entityMap.PkColumnName = "id"
 		// If it is an increment sequence, set the value of the sequence
-		//entityMap.PkSequence = "mySequence"
+		// entityMap.PkSequence = "mySequence"

-		//Set Sets the field values of the database
+		// Set Sets the field values of the database
 		// If the primary key is an increment or sequence, do not set the value of the entityMap.Set primary key entityMap.Set("id", zorm.FuncGenerateStringID(ctx))
 		entityMap.Set("userName", "entityMap-userName")